 We communicate with all our admitted students through the official university portal - your UNF email address.
 You can access your student email account via myWings.
 Be sure to check it regularly for important messages about orientation, financial aid and other business matters.

-To be eligible for financial aid we recommended that you submit the Free Application for Federal Student Aid (FAFSA) by February 14.
+To be eligible for financial aid we recommend that you submit the Free Application for Federal Student Aid (FAFSA) by February 14.
 If you were admitted to the Summer or Spring terms there may be additional documentation required.
 Read more information about the financial aid process on the One-Stop Student Services webpage.
+If you have already received your financial aid award and want more information, please click here to sign up for a financial aid award appointment.

 These course sequence guides provide a term-by-term sample schedule for undergraduate academic programs at the University of North Florida.
 These maps are designed to guide you in the selection of courses for each term.
 Following the sample schedule, and completing the mile marker courses at the appropriate point in your undergraduate career, will facilitate graduation in four years.
 The Osprey Map should be used in consultation with an academic advisor.